What Are The Different Types Of Window Blinds?

 Roman shades in bathroom with freestanding tub

 Roman blinds are a great choice for small rooms or windows where a curtain rod is impractical.
-They mix the low-profile and horizontal adjustability of blinds with the soft fabric look of curtains.
+They mix the low-profile and horizontal adjustability with the soft fabric look of curtains.

 Tie-up Shades